 A physical therapist can recommend an orthotic that is appropriate for you.

-Surgery is typically only recommended when all other interventions fail to reduce spasticity.
+Surgery is generally only recommended when all other interventions fail to reduce spasticity in the legs.

 Muscle lengthening surgeries (typically of the heel cords or hamstrings) will manually lengthen contracted muscles.

 Another surgery that may be recommended for severe spasticity is selective dorsal rhizotomy.
 It involves selectively cutting the nerve roots to reduce hyperactive muscle contractions.

 Achieving Goals with Cerebral Palsy That Affects the Legs

 Although cerebral palsy in the legs can present challenges with walking, individuals can still be very functional and successful in reaching their goals.
 To prove our point, we’d like to share Justin’s story as the first athlete with cerebral palsy to be signed by Nike.

 “Growing up with a disability, the thought of becoming a professional athlete is as I have said before like the thought of climbing Mt.
 Everest!
 It is definitely possible, but the odds are most definitely not in your favor! […] I was once a kid in leg braces who could barely put on[e] foot in front of the other!
 Now I have signed a contract with Nike Running!”